howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

-Next, we'll update the `LinkList` component to actually account for the two different responsibilities it now has.
+Next, you'll update the `LinkList` component to actually account for the two different responsibilities it now has.

 <Instruction>